Greginkansas/-openhab-openhab1wiki/JSR223-Script-Engine.md

 # Examples

 ### Example in Jython

+See [[Jython Hints and Tips]] page for more examples and suggestions.

 Open-Window on temperature (uses string casts, item info can also directly be obtained by the member method (intValue() etc.)) :
 ```
     import datetime